agrc/gis.utah.gov/_posts/2022-03-21-ugrc-web-services-api-funding.md

   - ugrc funding
 ---

 UGRC received additional funds for our work on the Web API and associated services.
-Below is the justification I submitted.
+Below is the justification I submitted for the request to the legislature.

 ## UGRC Web Services Enhancements Budget Request
 {: .text-left}